datarefinery/API-PMH/README.md

 ### Requests

-WIll only be GET as they are read only.
+Will only be HTTP GETs as they are read only.

 `<entity>/` identify e.g objects/
 (my considered preference is that entity is plural)